earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd01-why-rmarkdown.md

 -- <a href="http://rmarkdown.rstudio.com/" target="_blank">RStudio documentation</a>.

-We use R Markdown (.rmd) files to document workflows and to share data processing, analysis and visualization code & outputs.
+We use R Markdown (.Rmd) files to document workflows and to share data processing, analysis and visualization code & outputs.

 ## Why R Markdown?